Thank you! We’ve received your message and will contact you soon.

 Collecting Data

 The platform with the bid shading programmatic feature continuously collects data from the previous auctions.
-This may include floor prices, different past bids (winning and losing), clearing prices, demographics, types of devices customers use, time of the day, etc. Also, the system is interested in margins by which bids were winning or losing in the past auctions.
+This may include floor prices, past bids (winning and losing), clearing prices, demographics, the types of devices customers use, the time of day, etc. Also, the system is interested in the margins by which bids were winning or losing in the past auctions.

 Analyzing Data

 All this information is then analyzed via machine learning algorithms.
-The goal is to identify patterns and find correlations that help estimate the optimal bid.
+The goal is to identify patterns and correlations to estimate the optimal bid.
 For instance, the bid shading algorithm may discover the correlation between the day of the week and the clearing price.
 So, collected data becomes the basis for understanding the real-life market value of the ad inventory.

 Bidding

 The system automatically adjusts the original bid after calculating the “true” market price.
-Some platforms allow advertisers to influence this decision by customizing bid shading parameters depending on marketing goals or risk appetite.
+Some platforms allow advertisers to influence this decision by customizing bid-shading parameters based on marketing goals or risk appetite.
 For example, some advertisers prefer to win and pay more, while others prioritize budget saving.
 In any case, the bid shading algorithm aims to find the optimal price.

-The programmatic auction usually lasts milliseconds while the customer loads the webpage, so the process explained above also happens extremely fast.
+The programmatic auction usually lasts only milliseconds while the customer loads the webpage, so the process described above also happens extremely quickly.
 If the adjusted bid wins, the advertiser pays this sum (smaller than their initial offer).
-And if the bid loses, the data goes to the system and affects the next iteration of the process.
+And if the bid loses, the data is recorded in the system and affects the next iteration of the process.

-Now that you understand how bid shading works, it’s time to uncover where exactly it happens.
+Now that you understand how bid shading process works, it’s time to uncover where exactly it happens.

 Who Does Bid Shading?

-There’s no single answer to this question because today several parts can play its role in the process:
+There’s no single answer to this question because today several parts can play their role in the process:

 • Demand-side platforms (DSPs).
 To help advertisers implement the most efficient strategies, many DSPs create bid shading programmatic tools and offer them free or charge an extra fee (examples include Google’s DV360, The Trade Desk, and others).